e-breuninger/terraform-provider-netbox/README.md

 If you notice a failed test, it might be due to a stale netbox data volume.
 Before concluding there is a problem, refresh the docker containers by running `docker-compose down --volumes` in the `docker` directory.
 Then run the tests again.

+If you get `too many open files` errors when running the acceptance test suite locally on Linux, your user limit for open file descriptors might be too low.
+You can increase that limit with `ulimit -n 2048`.

 ## Contribution

 We focus on virtual machine management and IPAM.
 If you want to contribute more resources to this provider, feel free to make a PR.